EdAnalytics18/retail-analytics-BI-system-project/sql_scripts/README.md

 ##  Execution Order & Purpose

 ### `00_database_and_schemas.sql`
-Creates the database and core schemas used throughout the project.
+Creates the data warehouse and core schemas used throughout the project.

 **Responsibilities**
 - Create database (if not exists)